 At least 85% of homeowners in the U.S. have homeowners insurance.
 While it’s not a required form of coverage by the US government, home insurance is typically required as a condition of having a mortgage loan and is very valuable in the protection it offers homeowners.
 If there are problems then generally people are covered.
 This is in sharp contrast to homeowners in India.

 In India, the penetration of insurance is much much lower and the knowledge of what insurance can offer is not widely understood.
-Insurance is there to underpin a community at a time of need.
+Insurance is there to underpin a community at a time of need, especially during disasters.

 Lloyd’s Global Underinsurance Report of 2012 had said that a one percentage point increase in insurance penetration is associated with a reduced burden on the taxpayer of one fifth of estimated total damage in case of a loss.
 This is a very cool way of saying that insurance really helps.